Posted on Leave a comment

 Your focus should be entirely on how she feels emotionally.
 Is she happy?
 Confident?
 Living in a black hole of shame?
 Traumatized by years of believing her body is wrong?

 Your focus as a mother should be to give her compassion and acceptance and to recognize the stigma she faces living in her body in a society that is cruel to bodies like hers.
-If she expresses shame and guilt about either her body or the way that she eats, then mention that she may want to seek support from a non-diet dietician or therapist, who will be able to help her find peace and will recognize and treat an eating disorder if one exists.
+If she expresses shame and guilt about either her body or the way that she eats, then mention that she may want to seek support from a non-diet dietitian or therapist, who will be able to help her find peace and will recognize and treat an eating disorder if one exists.

-It is hard to parent in a culture obsessed with weight and food, but when we learn more about the stigma our kids live in we are better able to help them find health and healing.
+It is hard to parent in a culture obsessed with weight and food, but when we learn more about the stigma our kids live in, we are better able to help them find health and healing.

 Sending Love … Ginny